LocalGhostDao/localghost/README.md

 ---

+## Status: Phase 0

+**Current state:** Website and vision.
+No code yet.

+- [x] Website live at [localghost.ai](https://www.localghost.ai)
+- [x] Manifesto published
+- [x] Architecture documented
+- [ ] First commit

+---

 ## What Is This?

-LocalGhost is a privacy-first, self-hosted AI system that runs entirely on your hardware.
+LocalGhost is a privacy-first, self-hosted AI system designed to run entirely on your hardware.
 No cloud.
 No subscriptions.
 No surveillance.
 Just a black box that works for you.

-This is the core repository — everything you need to run LocalGhost on your own machine:
+This repository will contain:
 - Hardware specifications and bill of materials
 - Daemon source code (six services that power the system)
 - Docker configurations for deployment